jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 PR reviews are a way to improve the code health of a system, while also sharing knowledge and spreading ownership of code.

-To facilitate the review process needs to be fast, so automate trivial checks and have style guidelines to remove the easy checks out of the way.
-High levle discussions need to happen before the PR to prevent rewrites (a POC can be made to spark the discussion).
+The review process should be fast to be efficient, so automate trivial checks and have style guidelines to remove the easy checks out of the way.
+High level discussions need to happen before the PR to prevent rewrites (make a POC to spark the discussion if necessary).

 The reviewer should:

 - provide feedback on code, not the author.
-- accept that there are many solutions to a problem
+- accept there are many solutions to a problem
-- the PR author is human.
+- be aware that the PR author is human.
-- Use the "Yes, and ... " technique to keep an innovative atmosphes.
+- Use the "Yes, and ... " technique to keep an innovative atmosphere.
 Don't dismiss fresh and fragile ideas in a draft PR.
 - Have positive comments.
-- Have discussions in public, and ensure these are noted down in code.
+- Have discussions in public, and ensure code documents these.
 - Be explicit about the action you want.
 - Fast reviews (Needs a separate paragraph)
 - Have a bias for action e.g. approve a PR with minor comments.